gianintech/100-days-of-code/log.md

 While I was so indulged in learning, I forgot I was at the end of the lesson, and I'm moving to Intermediate Javascript from Introduction to Javascript.
 Let's f-in go.

+### Day 8: July 27, 2022 - Wednesday
+**Today's Progress**:

+☑️ Control Statements

+☑️ BMI Calculator

+☑️ Made a code that tells me if the year is a leap year or not

+**Thoughts:**
+I'm in the point where I have to think through a solution for me to solve the problem.

+### Day 9: July 28, 2022 - Thursday
+**Today's Progress**:

+☑️ Done with the Intermediate Javascript Lesson

+☑️ Able to use array in various situations

+☑️ Able to use loops to manipulate array

+**Thoughts:**
+It feels so good to create a fibonacci generator on your own!